shifaspv/wSSDRC-tesnorflow-implementation/README.md

 We required few more very common Python packages, check the ```required.txt``` file and install if you don't have.
 ## Data set
 The model displayed on the paper was trained on the manually created data set with clean speech from <a href="https://datashare.is.ed.ac.uk/handle/10283/1942">here</a>.
-You may download the clean and noisy speech from there, and extract them to ```./data/NSDTSEA``` directory.
+The model training was done on the intelligibility improved samples from SSDRC model, since don't have the right to publish that code, you may please use your own target samples.

 Then, generate the lists of wave files ID for training and tessting using the ```./data/generate_wave_id_list.py```, and confirm that the names match to the ones in ```./config/config_params.json```